2014 Louisville, Mississippi tornado: Weakening and dissipation

-Well-constructed home completely swept away at high-end EF3 intensity.
+A poorly-constructed home completely swept away at high-end EF3 intensity.

 Along the road, a large, well-built brick home was heavily damaged by the tornado, with parts of the roof ripped away.
 Several other homes nearby also experienced significant damage.
 Another brick-framed home was also heavily damaged, with other homes also damaged, and numerous trees were snapped, with some of them being debarked.
 Then the tornado struck a row of homes at high-end EF3 intensity, with estimated windspeeds of 165 mph.
 A well-constructed home was completely swept clean off its foundation, with several trees nearby being heavily damaged, with some being debarked.
 Two other brick homes were also heavily destroyed, leaving a few interior walls left, and several trees were snapped and uprooted, with one uprooted tree being thrown 50 yd away.
 The tornado weakened slightly, striking a line of homes along Richardson Road at windspeeds of 150 mph.
 Several homes were heavily damaged, with a few homes having parts of their interior walls left, a shed was destroyed, and trees were snapped.
 Then the tornado struck a neighborhood along Wood Street, inflicting heavy destruction to several homes.
 Multiple homes were heavily damaged or destroyed, trees were splintered, and pile of debris were strewn across the ground.

 At the intersection of Brooksville and McCullough Roads, the tornado intensified to low-end EF4 strength.
 Two large homes were almost completely destroyed, leaving some walls standing.
 Several other homes were heavily damaged, with some leveled or swept away, and numerous hardwood trees and power poles were snapped.
 The tornado weakened slightly to high-end EF3, leveling a well-built home.
 Another home was heavily damaged, with its roof being torn off and parts of the exterior walls collapsing, and numerous trees were snapped.
 The tornado lifted at 4:47 p.m.
 CDT few miles north-northeast of Louisville as a separate cell from the south began interacting and merging with the tornado's parent supercell, leading to the tornado's dissipation.
-The tornado was on the ground for 57 minutes, traveling 34.38 miles and reaching a peak width of 1,320 yd.
+The tornado was on the ground for 56 minutes, traveling 34.38 miles and reaching a peak width of 1,320 yd.
 A whole door was thrown 30 miles away from Louisville onto the Mississippi State University campus in Starkville.